arielelkin/site_source/articles/easily-sync-and-stream-your-entire-music-collection-using-docker.md

 `docker run` tells docker to pull the ownCloud image and its dependencies, build it, and start the container from that image with a particular set of options that I'll get into more detail below:

 `--name audiosync` allows us to name our container in order to be able to refer to it more easily.
-We could have several owncloud instances running, but this one's dedicated to synchronizing our audio, so let's call it `audiosync`.
+We could have several ownCloud instances running, but this one's dedicated to synchronizing our audio, so let's call it `audiosync`.

 `-v /home/your_username/owncloud_music:/var/www/html` is the money shot.
 This mounts the music directory we created before into the ownCloud container at `/var/www/html`, which is the directory _within the ownCloud container_ where ownCloud stores its data and local configuration. ownCloud is under the impression of running in its own lonely operating system, yet little does it know, it's writing directly onto our server filesystem.
 Make sure you pass in the absolute path to the music directory.